speedybits/PokerTetris/CARDTRIS.md

 ### Hand Formation and Effects
 - Valid poker hands can be formed in two ways:
-  - 5 cards in a horizontal row
+  - 5 consecutive cards in a horizontal row (not including X cards)
-  - 5 cards in a vertical column
+  - 5 consecutive cards in a vertical column (not including X cards)
-- When a valid poker hand is formed by a card that settles on top of an existing card, or settles on the bottom of the board:
+- When a card settles into position (either by landing or falling due to gravity):
-  - The cards that make up the hand pulse with a golden glow (Eg. If the 5th card completes a pair, only the pair pulses with a golden glow)
+  - If the card completes a 5-card sequence:
+    - The sequence is evaluated for poker hands
-  - If the hand is valid for the current level:
+    - If a valid poker hand is found for the current level:
       - Game pauses until the animation finishes
+      - The cards that make up the hand pulse with a golden glow
       - Notification appears showing hand type and points earned
       - Cards "explode" with animation and are removed
       - Cards above fall down to fill empty spaces
-  - If the hand is not valid for the current level:
+    - If a poker hand is found but is not valid for the current level:
+      - Only if the newly placed/fallen card is part of the invalid hand:
         - Cards pulse with golden glow briefly
         - Notification appears for 3 seconds showing what hand was not matched (e.g., "Level 3: Two Pair not matched!")
         - Cards remain on the board
 - Multiple hands can be evaluated simultaneously
 - After cards are removed:
   - Cards above fall down to fill empty spaces